You have a crisp $100 bill in your hand and you have two choices...

 If so, another option for investing is to pick some individual stocks or funds.
 This can be one of the most exciting ways to invest, but we recommend doing some research first!
 Here is our free guide on investing in the stock market as a beginner.

 In the past, your options for investing in individual stocks were the in person stock broker or the online discount broker.
 Your in person broker was someone you would call on the phone to make trades on your behalf.
 This was an expensive way to trade, with commission costs of $10 or more per trade common.

 This method of trading was largely phased out by the online discount broker.

 Thanks to paperless communication, technology and high frequency trading platforms, there are now an array of free investing platforms out there.
-Two of the most popular platforms are M1 Finance and Webull.
+Two of the most popular platforms are Robinhood and Webull.